Frequently Asked Questions

 There is no need to compact the area before laying, unless you have brought in 400mm of new soil, as a compacted area inhibits root development.
 Water the surface until it is firm, so that when you walk you leave a light imprint in the soil.
 If you sink down, then you can lightly run the compactor over the top.
 Once your lawn has been laid, then a light compact over the top is recommended.
 This will level out any discrepancies in the turf making sure that the roots are in contact with the soil, minimising scalping when you come to do your first mow.

 Current water restrictions are in place all year around.
 The Water Corporation provide water exemptions when you are laying your new lawn depending on the season.
-See the charts below for a watering guide
+Check the Water Corporation site for the current watering schedule, or contact us and we will let you know.

 Mowing your new lawn can commence once the turf has begun to establish.
 In summer within 10 days - 2 weeks, whilst in the cooler months in can take over 3 weeks.
 However it is important not to let it get too long, as it may stress the grass if you remove too much in one cut.
 A general rule is to never remove more than 1/3 of the leaf when you mow.